Young & Haggard

 The story behind the name...

 Many people have asked about the name, Young & Haggard.
-Although the band is not a tribute band for either Merle Haggard or Neil Young, they have great respect for these musicians and there is this play-on-words that adds a little something to the title.
-Another misconception, early on, was that the eldest member in the band, being about 30 years older than the rest, was considered the “Haggard” while the rest of the band was “Young”.
+Contrary to a common assumption, the band is not a tribute band for either Neil Young or Merle Haggard.
+However, co-founders Brock Reimer and Dylan Martens have great respect for these two artists - and there is this play-on-words that adds a little depth to the title.
+Another misconception, early on, was that the eldest member in the band, being about 30 years older than the next oldest member, was considered the “Haggard” while the rest of the band was “Young”.
 In actuality, the inspiration for the name came from a Willie Nelson tune (written by his son Lukas).